 Induced Pluripotent Stem Cells Repository

-CureDRPLA has engaged Dr. M. Elizabeth Ross at the Center for Neurogenetics at Weill Cornell Medicine to create an in vitro model derived from DRPLA patient cells that will be used for evaluating the efficacy of various antisense oligonucleotides (ASOs) and/or small biomolecules to reverse the aberrant cellular features associated with patient mutations.
-They have fibroblast cultures from 16 DRPLA patients, and they are reprogramming some of these fibroblasts to iPSCs, which will be used to differentiate into neurons.
+CureDRPLA engaged Dr. M. Elizabeth Ross at the Center for Neurogenetics at Weill Cornell Medicine to create an in vitro model derived from DRPLA patient cells that will be used for evaluating the efficacy of various antisense oligonucleotides (ASOs) and/or small biomolecules to reverse the aberrant cellular features associated with patient mutations.
+They have fibroblast cultures from 16 DRPLA patients, and they reprogrammed some of these fibroblasts to iPSCs, which were used to differentiate into neurons.

 Antisense Oligonucleotide Therapy for DRPLA

-CureDRPLA is funding a project lead by Dr. Giovanni Stevanin (Institut du Cerveau) and Dr. Manolis Fanto (King’s College London) to develop a study of efficacy of ASOs in human cell lines.
-In partnership with Ionis Pharmaceuticals, these researchers are testing ASOs in a collection of human DRPLA fibroblasts to test the applicability of ASOs to a wide spectrum of patients and for effectiveness of ATN1 downregulation.
-They are investigating any amelioration of DRPLA hallmarks at histopathological and transcriptomic level.
+CureDRPLA funded a project lead by Dr. Giovanni Stevanin (Institut du Cerveau) and Dr. Manolis Fanto (King’s College London) to develop a study of efficacy of ASOs in human cell lines.
+In partnership with Ionis Pharmaceuticals, these researchers tested ASOs in a collection of human DRPLA fibroblasts to test the applicability of ASOs to a wide spectrum of patients and for effectiveness of ATN1 downregulation.
+They investigated any amelioration of DRPLA hallmarks at histopathological and transcriptomic level.
+The results of this project are expected to be published in a scientific journal soon.

 CureDRPLA has engaged Dr. Timothy Yu (Boston Children’s Hospital) and Dr. Vik Khurana (Harvard Medical School) to characterize a robust and experimentally manipulatable cell line for use in high throughput drug screening.
-Yu and Khurana groups will generate ASOs capable of knocking down human ATN1.
-The top ASO candidates will be further validated in patient-derived iPSCs to investigate whether the DRPLA phenotype in these cells can be reversed or prevented by ASO treatment.
+Yu and Khurana groups generated ASOs capable of knocking down human ATN1.
+The top ASO candidates are being further validated in patient-derived iPSCs to investigate whether the DRPLA phenotype in these cells can be reversed or prevented by ASO treatment.
+Furthermore, they are also investigating what role ATN1 plays in cells and if there are any side effects to reducing ATN1 levels.

 Ionis Pharmaceuticals has an advancing research program targeting ATN1 for the treatment of DRPLA.
 Ionis is working hard to evaluate molecules in hope of identifying a human candidate that could ultimately be advanced into the clinic over the next couple of years.